sojubear/sojubear.github.io/_posts/2025-10-03-how-to-tame-your-cursor-ai.md

 ![spec_kit.webp](/public/spec_kit.webp)

 I think many of us who work with AI coding assistants have fallen into the trap of "vibe coding."
 I know I have.
 I'd start a project with a clear idea in my head, give the AI a few prompts, and hope it could read my mind.
 For simple scripts, this sometimes worked.
 But the moment complexity crept in, the context window would inevitably get polluted.
-I've seen my AI partner refactor my Neo4j apis into oblivion, hallucinate entire functions that broke the call stack, and yes, it did drop my database tables too.
+I've seen my AI partner refactor my Neo4j apis into oblivion, hallucinate entire functions that broke my entire system, and yes, it did drop my database tables too.

 So many times my AI would go off-course, forgetting the initial request and creating a tangled mess of code.
 I spent way more time trying to debug what the AI did and re-educate it on the context than I'd care to admit.

 # Discovering GitHub's Spec Kit

 I can't remember who shared this with me, but I recently discovered [GitHub's Spec Kit](https://github.com/github/spec-kit).
 It's a super cool tool that introduces "Spec-Driven Development".
-It currently has over 30,000 stars on GitHub
+It currently has over 30,000 stars on GitHub.

 According to the Repo:
 ![SDD](/public/SDD.png)